apache/couchdb-documentation/src/replication/conflicts.rst

     remotes/laptop/master: CCCCCCCC         remotes/desktop/master: AAAAAAAA

 .. note::
-    repo still contains AAAAAAAA because commits BBBBBBBB and CCCCCCCC point to it
+    The repo still contains AAAAAAAA because commits BBBBBBBB and CCCCCCCC point to it.

 Then git will attempt to merge the changes in.
-It can do this because it knows the parent commit to ``CCCCCCCC`` is ``AAAAAAAA``, so it takes a diff between ``AAAAAAAA`` and ``CCCCCCCC`` and tries to apply it to ``BBBBBBBB``.
+Knowing that the parent commit to ``CCCCCCCC`` is ``AAAAAAAA``, so it takes a diff between ``AAAAAAAA`` and ``CCCCCCCC`` and tries to apply it to ``BBBBBBBB``.